fastn-community/arya-font/README.md

-# Arya: FPM Font Package
+# Arya: fastn Font Package

-This repository contains a [fpm font package](https://fpm.dev/featured/fonts/) containing [Google Font:
+This repository contains a [fastn font package](https://fpm.dev/featured/fonts/) containing [Google Font:
 Arya](https://fonts.google.com/specimen/Arya/about).

 Arya is a Devanagari and Latin type family.
 It originated with Modular InfoTech's 1201, and was made more smooth.
 The